-Public economics is the study of economic issues concerning the public sector (government) and its interface with the private sector (including households, businesses, and markets).
-Public economics mainly studies the government's role in promoting economic efficiency and equality in the distribution of income and wealth.
+Public economics is the study of economic issues concerning the public sector (including government) and its interface with the private sector (including households, businesses, and markets).
+Public economics mainly studies government's role in promoting economic efficiency and equality in the distribution of income and wealth.

-The course is organized around six main chapters.
+The course is organized around five main chapters.
 In the first chapter, we will learn about some basic concepts and tools of public economics that will enable us to study the chapters ahead.
-The next chapters will review market failures and preferences for income redistribution to answer questions such as: When should the government intervene in the economy?
-How might the government intervene?
-What are the effects of those interventions on economic outcomes?
-And, how do societies agree on policies?
-Topics include inequality, income taxation, externalities, insurance programs, and political economy.
+In the second chapter, we will study the redistributive role of government.
+The next three chapters deal with market failures and government's role in promoting efficiency.